 If the dog is tilting their head continuously and not simply in response to being alert to something, it is likely a medical issue that needs to be addressed.

-Most likely medical reasons
+3 most likely reasons

 A dog may shake their head and tilt their head to one side for various reasons, including:

-1) Ear discomfort or infection: A head tilt accompanied by shaking is most likely due to the irritation of an ear infection.
+A head tilt accompanied by shaking is most likely due to the irritation of an ear infection.
 Dogs with ear issues such as infections, ear mites, or foreign objects in their ears may shake their heads to relieve the discomfort.
 Tilted head can also be a sign of an inner ear infection or inflammation.

-3) Injury or pain: If a dog has sustained an injury or is experiencing pain in their neck or head, they may tilt their head to one side in an attempt to alleviate the discomfort.
+If a dog has sustained an injury or is experiencing pain in their neck or head, they may tilt their head to one side in an attempt to alleviate the discomfort.

 Neurologic disease, cancer, polyps, foreign objects in the ear, and muscle disorders are also common causes.